 “Interacting with a service animal like Onyx is known to release dopamine, which helps improve a person’s mood,” said Windsor.
 “For many students, it’s their first time away from home, and Onyx provides that much-needed emotional lift.”

 Interacting with pets has also been proven to significantly reduce cortisol levels, which are known to indicate stress.
-Onyx’s addition to the team gives the Department of Public Safety a valuable tool to diffuse difficult situations and help students relax.
+Onyx’s addition to the team gives the Department of Public Safety a valuable tool to defuse difficult situations and help students relax.

 Windsor and Onyx have attended 65 events in their first year of working together, including home sporting events, class visits, freshman orientation, and spending time at the university’s Wellness Center.
 They also participated in the National Night Out hosted by the Kent County Sheriff’s Department, where they visited with nearly 1,000 people.
 Participating in these types of events helps the Department of Public Safety team strengthen its relationship with those on and off campus.